RegioJet: History

-The company began to operate regular bus transport under the brand Student Agency in 2004, having operated international bus transport from 1996.
+RegioJet was founded in 2009 by a Czech entrepreneur Radim Jančura as a new venture into passenger rail transport, before that Radim Jančura already had a successful business Student Agency that started out by mediating au-pair stays for students, eventually branching out into Bus transport, selling air tickets and selling whole holiday packages.

-On 24 February 2006, Student Agency was recognised in the TTG Travel Awards of 2005 as “Best flight (IATA) agency in the Czech Republic” and “Best bus transporter”.
+On 24 February 2006, Student Agency was recognised in the TTG Travel Awards of 2005 as "Best flight (IATA) agency in the Czech Republic" and "Best bus transporter".
 In the same year, CEO Radim Jančura expressed his intention to extend Student Agency's bus transport within 3 years and to also become a provider of rail.

-The company RegioJet a.s. was incorporated in the Companies Register on 20 March 2009 with the subject of enterprise “production, business and services not stated in attachments 1 to 3 of the Trade Licensing Act” and on 6 October 2009 the subject of activity “operator of railway and railway transport” was registered.
+The company RegioJet a.s. was incorporated in the Companies Register on 20 March 2009 with the subject of enterprise "production, business and services not stated in attachments 1 to 3 of the Trade Licensing Act" and on 6 October 2009 the subject of activity "operator of railway and railway transport" was registered.
 A sister company of the same name, RegioJet a.s., with its registered office in Bratislava was established in 2010 and is nowadays an operator of rail and bus transport in Slovakia.

 Occasional public rail transport under the brand RegioJet was operated for the first time on 24 April 2010.
 The operation of the first railway line of regular passenger transport began on 26 September 2011.

 In 2016, bus transport, still under the Student Agency brand, was incorporated under the RegioJet brand for the first time.
 The decision to include bus transport under the marketing brand RegioJet, which was originally used only for rail transport, originated especially because of the company's interest to unify all transport activities under one brand and also because of the lack of understanding especially for foreign clients – the history of Student Agency was not as well known abroad, so the name appeared to be incomprehensible and impractical for a transport company.
 The Slovak company RegioJet had started to operate bus transport under the brand RegioJet even earlier, since February 2015.